 Introduction

 Hester-Dendy samplers are artificial substrates which macroinvertebrates colonize over a 28-day period.
-They provide a means of comparing potential influence of water quality between two sites without influence of habitat differences.
+They provide a means of comparing potential influence of water quality between two sites without the influence of habitat differences.
 They are typically used to collect data with which to calculate the Shannon-Weaver Diversity Index, for compliance with the biological integrity criterion (62-302.530(10), F.A.C.).
 (This rule reference is provided for information only and not needed for use of this SOP.)
 That criterion requires a comparison between a test and control site (e.g., downstream and upstream of a point source discharge) or data at a single site through time.
-Field samplers must ensure that conditions of flow, depth, salinity (if marine influenced), and other habitat parameters are as similar between deployment sites as possible.
+Field samplers must ensure that conditions of flow, depth, salinity (if marine influenced), and other habitat parameters are as similar as possible between deployment sites.

 Equipment and Supplies